CoinRemitter/woocommerce-wordpress/readme.txt

 = How to link a Coinremitter wallet on your website? =

 * First you install and activate this plugin.
 Read installation instructions first
-* click on the sidebar menu name "Coinremitter"
+* Click on the sidebar menu name "Coinremitter"
 * Click on **Add New Wallet**.
 It will open a popup.
 * Add **API key** and **Password** You can get it from your coinremitter account.
 If you don't have wallet on coinremitter.com, Please follow this instruction to create a wallet.
 [How to create a wallet in Coinremitter ?](https://blog.coinremitter.com/how-to-create-a-wallet-on-coinremitter)
 * Paste the API key and Password from your Coinremitter wallet.
 * **Minimum Order Value**: Setting the minimum Order limit is necessary, This wallet option will not display on checkout page if total order value is less then minimum order value.
 * **Order Multiplier**: We suggest you set it to 1.
 For instance, if you set it to 1.10, then prices for cryptocurrencies will be increased by 10%, and you can set it to 0.95 in this text box for a 5% discount.
 * Now click on **Add Wallet**.
 * Congratulations!
 You have successfully linked your wallet.
 It will display the wallet on the same page.
 * Now you can accept and receive payments in your wallet.